loopyengineeringco/Daly2Sofar/README.md

 Opto-coupler's don't work as the signal becomes inverted.
 ESP32 serial can be inverted by software but Daly can't.
 I used a IL716-3E isolator IC and soldered dupont pins to it's legs - it's tiny, it's not easy!
 If you find an isolator IC module that is cheap and works without soldering, please let me know!
-******

-Using SMA_CAN_protocol.pdf for the CAN IDs and data format info (google will find you the PDF) Using https://cryptii.com/pipes/integer-encoder for working out hex values VIEW TEXT > DECODE INTEGER (LITTLE ENDIAN) U16 > VIEW BYTES HEX GROUPED BY BYTES https://www.scadacore.com/tools/programming-calculators/online-hex-converter/ for checking hex values

 # ESP32 pin remapping